30 Low-Maintenance Plants for Your Easiest Garden Ever

 18. Bog Rosemary (Andromeda polifolia)

-Light pink bog flowers
+Light pink bog rosemary flowers in bell shapes.

 Gardeners would be wise to remember that in nature, bog rosemary grows in soggy wetland areas.
 That means, if you don’t want to drive yourself crazy watering the compact, rounded shrub over and over again, you must be sure to plant rosemary in soil that stays consistently moist.
-Also, bear in mind that bog rosemary (no relation to the herb rosemary) can be poisonous if ingested, so you may wish to look elsewhere if you have pets or children.
+Also, bear in mind that bog rosemary (no relation to the herb rosemary) can be poisonous if ingested, so you may not want to plant this if you have pets or children.
 All that said, as long as you can give the evergreen a suitable home, you can expect it to thrive without much care or pruning, and for masses of bell-shaped flowers to join the bluish, needle-like foliage from mid to late spring.

 19. Houseleek (Sempervivum)

 The common name “houseleek” refers to a diverse family of succulents with 40 distinct, identifiable species and hundreds more hybrids.
-Color, texture, shape, size—all are variable, sometimes wildly so, from one exotic-looking specimen to the next.
-Still, despite their diversity, houseleeks do share one key thing in common: the ability to withstand drought, wind, frost, and indeed, most any challenging situation, with the strong exception of waterlogged soil.
+Color, texture, shape, size: All are variable, sometimes wildly so, from one exotic-looking specimen to the next.
+Despite their diversity, houseleeks do share one key thing in common: the ability to withstand drought, wind, frost, and indeed, most any challenging situation, with the strong exception of waterlogged soil.
 Unless you live somewhere with sandy or gravelly soil, ensure proper drainage by planting each houseleek on small mounds.
-Once in the ground, houseleeks demand next to nothing of their caretakers, a fact that seems only fitting, given that the Latin name for houseleek roughly translates to “forever living.”
+Once they’re in the ground, houseleeks demand next to nothing of their caretakers, a fact that seems only fitting, given that the Latin name for houseleek roughly translates to “forever living.”

 20. Creeping Jenny (Lysimachia nummularia)